ianlini/flatten-dict/README.rst

    {('a',): [1, 2, 3],
     ('b',): 'c'}

-If want to use its indices as keys, then we can use the parameter `enumerate_types`:
+If we want to use its indices as keys, then we can use the parameter `enumerate_types`:

 .. code-block:: python